brianotoole/bem-webpack-boiler/README.md

 ##### URL-Loader webpack setup
-The default specificed byte limit to serve DataURL's on images is 10KB, or 10,000 bytes.
+The default specificed byte limit on this boilerplate to serve DataURL's on images is 10KB, or 10,000 bytes.
 There are 2 separate url-loader options to test for.

 1. Test for image files
-The first, is for image files -- or, any file that ends in `.jpg/.jpeg/.png/.svg`, which looks like this within the `webpack.config.js` file:
+This is testing for files with `.jpg/.jpeg/.png/.svg` extention types.
+If the file is less than 10KB, serve this as a DataURL.
+If greater than 10KB, bundle to the path within `&name`.
+Or, `./dist/img/[name].[ext]`.

 ``` javascript
 { // URL LOADER, IMAGE FILES